this artist will transform your broken relationships into beautiful art | read | i-D

 Text Tish Weinstock

-Topics:art, culture, debbywoo, debbyw∞'s love encyclopedias, debby woo's handbook for healing a broken heart
+Topics:art, culture, debbywoo, debbywoos love encyclopedias, debby woos handbook for healing a broken heart